12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 Small boutique hotel; excellent Divisadero location for food + drink.

-A small boutique hotel with an excellent Divisadero location, The Metro Hotel is ideal for foodies and those who want to be in the heart of San Francisco’s best dining and drinking scene.
-Again, I haven’t stayed here but love the location and it has good reviews.
+A small boutique hotel with an excellent Divisadero location, The Metro Hotel is ideal for foodies and anyone who wants to be in the heart of San Francisco's best dining and drinking scene.
+I haven't stayed here, but I love the location — walkable to so many great bars and restaurants — and it has strong reviews.
+Of all the hotels on this list, this one feels like it would be the most like actually living in the city, thanks to its design, neighborhood, and charming backyard garden.

 The Proper Hotel